NateScarlet/graphene-django-tools/docs/optimize.rst

   Lookups that key is ``None`` always used.

-  For not configured field name, value is defaults to single lookup that field name converted to snake case.
+  For not configured field name, value is auto detected from queryset model.

 select